Sunday, January 21, 2024

 Comedy In Panic

 Sometimes the suddenness and pressure of a Time Choice can lend it a certain absurdity which leads to laughter rather than tension.
 It is this contrast which comedy visual novels tap into when they make use of this kind of choice.
 They are used infrequently in order to ensure when they do appear it is a complete surprise to catch the player off guard and this is complemented by the out there nature of the options presented.
 Often the game will not even wait the full duration of the timer before forcing an outcome on the player with a certain comedic timing that lends itself to making the player laugh at their own lack of control.
 The contents of these choices is always of no consequence to communicate to the player the low value of any outcome and add a certain levity to the surrounding events.
-Everything is put into making the Timed Choice a form of meta joke and point out the nature of the medium itself.
+Everything is put into making the Timed Choice a form of meta joke and points out the nature of the medium itself.
 The Maji de Watashi ni Koi Shinasai! games provide a good example of how this is implemented in practice.
 Over the entire series there have been very few Timed Choices and they are all sprung on the player without warning in scenes where a somewhat absurd tone has already been established to ensure they are not too much of a shock.
 They are also in line with the established brand of humour the games have put a lot of effort into cultivating so shifting between the banal and the insane required for a Timed Choice makes sense in this context.

 Maji Koi's humour uses every trick in the book